 Deposit is payable upon reservation.
 Full payment is due 90 days before departure.

-Entrance fees, transport, breakfast and lunchtime meals are included in all tours (except private).
+Entrance fees, transport, and lunchtime meals with wine are included in all tours (except private).
 Apart from the welcome dinner on the first evening, dinner is not included.
 You should budget an additional €20 to €50 per person per night depending on your choice of restaurant and wine.

 Our tours take place between April and the end of September.
 During the day it tends to be warm, so light summer clothing is usually appropriate.
 The evenings can be cold though.
 So do bring jumpers and trousers.
 A rain coat is always a sensible precaution.